LindaKadz/flyster/README.md

 # Cheza

 ## Intro
 Welcome to Cheza!
 We are so glad you are here.
+Here's a [`feature list`](https://docs.google.com/document/d/1d0S6Ejah8qSdXYudrvf-atpdK1azIiR7vYz8XWDk_1Y/edit?usp=sharing) to help guide you on the features that need to be built.

 ## Stack used
   * Elixir - 1.14